Y-Foundry-Dao/yfd-docs/_test/deployment.md

 ---
 layout: default
-title: 🧪 Test
+title: Deployments
-nav_order: 7
+nav_order: 1
-has_children: true
+has_children: false
 has_toc: false
-permalink: /test
 ---

 WIP
 {: .label .label-blue}

-# 🧪 Testing
+# 🧪 Testing Deployments

 The strength of a community lies with its resiliance which is built through testing.

-## Testnet Deployments

 | Name        | Network          | Deployment Date |
 |:-------------|:------------------|:------|